 Winter is a great time to visit London.
-Though some attractions will be operating on restricted hours, you will enjoy fewer crowds and less queuing than the summer months.
-There are many great indoor activities and experiences to be had too – winter weather is perfect for cuddling up to a pint in the pub watching the football with locals or exploring the many museums and galleries.
+Though some attractions will be operating on restricted hours, you will enjoy fewer crowds and less queuing than in the summer months.
+There are many great indoor activities and experiences to be had too – winter weather is perfect for cuddling up to a pint in the pub watching football (aka soccer) with locals or exploring the many museums and galleries.
 Learn what to pack for London in winter with the following tips and checklist that is available for download in printable form at the end of this post.

 General packing tips for London in winter